 The designated person to contact regarding options for a student experiencing learning difficulties or regarding a referral for evaluation for Section 504 services is Amy Lee at 361.938.5211.

-[See also Students with Physical or Mental Impairments Protected under Section 504 on page 24.]
+[See A Student with Physical or Mental Impairments Protected under Section 504 on page 22.]